 Tips for Filing an Insurance Claim for a Fallen Tree

-Provide as many details as possible: If, for example, a neighbor’s tree was neglected and fell onto your property, causing damage, be sure to tell your carrier.
+Provide as many details as possible.
+If a neighbor’s tree was neglected and fell onto your property, causing damage, be sure to tell your carrier.
 If a storm caused the tree to fall, be sure to provide details about the severity of the weather.